Musician Onboarding · Rapture & Ruin

 Hans Sangtoki

 Hans Sangtoki is an emerging conductor based in Sydney, currently the inaugural Honours in Conducting student at the Sydney Conservatorium of Music under Professor Benjamin Northey.
 He has participated in masterclasses with the Tasmanian Symphony Orchestra and Jakarta Simfonia Orchestra.
-Hans is developing platforms for advanced conducting training through Horizon Orchestral Studio, and continues his work educating younger generations in orchestral music as Artistic Director of Cantate Deo Youth Orchestra.
+Hans founded Horizon Orchestral Studio to develop platforms for advanced conducting training, and continues his work educating younger generations in orchestral music as Artistic Director of Cantate Deo Youth Orchestra.

 Mentorship